JanMalek03/Tic-Tac-Toe/README.md

 To run the game, you need to have Python installed on your computer.
 You can download and install Python from [the official website](https://www.python.org/downloads/).
 To start the game, simply run the following command in command line:

-python <filename>.py
+python filename.py

-Replace <filename> with the name of the Python script where your code is located.
+Replace filename with the name of the Python script where your code is located.

 ## How to Play